Red and Rover

 Red and Rover (often styled Red & Rover) is a daily syndicated comic strip by Brian Basset that debuted in 2000.
-Autobiographical in nature, Red & Rover is a retro-feel comic strip about the unconditional love between a dog and his boy that captures the spirit and flavor of the early-1960s to mid-1970s.
+Semi-autobiographical in nature as a reflection of artist Brian Basset's childhood, Red & Rover is a retro-feel comic strip about the unconditional love between a boy and his dog that captures the spirit and flavor of the early-1960s to mid-1970s.

 Red and Rover has been nominated four times for Best Newspaper Comic Strip.
 In 2013, Red and Rover received the Reuben Award for Best Newspaper Comic Strip by the National Cartoonists Society.
 On Sunday, May 7, 2000, Red and Rover appeared in newspapers for the first time.

 Publication history

 Basset had been producing the comic strip Adam (now known as Adam@home) since 1984.
 In 1998, he began thinking about producing a second comic strip that had a more childlike quality to it.

 In 2009, after nearly 25 years of drawing Adam@home, Basset decided to focus squarely on Red and Rover and he handed over the illustration duties of the older strip to Big Top artist Rob Harrell.

 Originally syndicated for the first ten years by The Washington Post Writers Group, Red and Rover is currently syndicated to over 200 papers by Andrews McMeel Syndication.

+Red and Rover comic strips have been compiled in three paperback collections, all by Andrews McMeel Publishing: "A Boy, A Dog, A Time, A Feeling" (2002) features the iconic "first meeting" between Red and his guardian angel dog Rover.
+"Waggin' Tales" (2004) continues their adventures, including Red's dream of becoming a NASA astronaut.
+"Red and Rover: Fun's Never Over" (2022) is a full-color collection of their ongoing escapades and friendship.